bwsw/moebius/doc/contrib/broom.md

 ## Usage

-First, ensure you have single-threaded Moebius application is designed well and works properly, so it's tested well, passes external specification and tests.
+First, ensure you have single-threaded Moebius application is designed well and works properly, so it's tested well and passes external specification.
 It's quite complicated to debug code which runs on multiple cores so better to test all using standard moebius programming model.